Israel strikes Gaza militant sites, Palestinians fire rockets

 The Israeli military said Friday’s protesters were throwing burning tyres, stones, explosive devices and fire bombs at its soldiers and that one of its officers was wounded by a Palestinian grenade hurled across the border fence.

 Hours later, the military launched a series of air strikes in Gaza.
-Palestinian militants then began firing projectiles into Israel, drawing further strikes by the Israeli air force to which the armed groups responded to by launching more rockets.
+Palestinian militants then began firing projectiles into Israel, drawing further strikes by the Israeli air force to which the armed groups responded by launching more rockets.

 Israel says Hamas has been orchestrating the weekly protests to distract from governance problems and provide cover for militants’ cross-border attacks.